Did SC panel cite a pre-RTI verdict while concealing findings in CJI harassment case

 New Delhi, May 07: On Monday, an in-house panel of the Supreme Court rejected a complaint accusing Chief Justice of India of sexual harassment.
 The committee which put out a short notice however cited a Supreme Court judgment while stating that the findings would not be disclosed in public interest.

-"Please take note that in the case of Indira Jaisingh vs Supreme Court of India and And (2003) 5 SCC 494, it has been held that the report of a committee constituted as a part of the in-house procedure s not liable to be made public," the Secretary General had said while announcing the clean chit to Justice Gogoi.
+"Please take note that in the case of Indira Jaisingh vs Supreme Court of India and And (2003) 5 SCC 494, it has been held that the report of a committee constituted as a part of the in-house procedures not liable to be made public," the Secretary General had said while announcing the clean chit to Justice Gogoi.

 The question is could the committee have cited this verdict which is a pre-RTI case.
 Reacting with the hashtag, NotInMyName, Indira Jaisingh took to Twitter to demand the disclosure of the findings by the inquiry committee.

 "This is a scandal, Indira Jaising v Supreme Court of India was also a case of sexual harassment by a sitting High Court of Karnataka.
-It is a pre RTI case and is bad in law

-Demand the disclosure of the findings of the enquiry committee in public interest," Jaisingh tweeted.
+It is a pre RTI case and is bad in law Demand the disclosure of the findings of the enquiry committee in public interest," Jaisingh tweeted.

 #NotInMyName— indira jaising (@IJaising) May 6, 2019